dickeyy/raspi-spotify/README.md

 - If you encounter issues with the display, check the SPI interface is enabled.
 - Ensure the Waveshare e-Paper library is correctly installed.
+- Check that all Python dependencies are installed correctly: `pip3 install -r requirements.txt`
+- If you experience WebSocket connection issues, check your network connectivity.
 - Check the logs for any errors:
   ```bash
   sudo journalctl -u spotify-display.service